 Any members who join a company after incorporation should be given a share certificate.
 The company should keep a copy of these certificates.
 Members’ details must also be added to the statutory register of members and the PSC register (if applicable).

-When existing shares are transferred from one person to another, a stock transfer form should be completed.
-A copy of this form should be maintained with the company’s statutory records.
+When existing company shares are transferred from one person to another, a stock transfer form must be completed, member approval should be sought (if required), and the board should resolve to accept the transfer.
+A copy of the stock transfer form should be kept with the company’s statutory registers.
 Companies House should be notified of the transfer in a statement of capital when the next confirmation statement is filed.

-Directors are responsible for providing a certificate to any new member who joins a company after formation.
+Directors are responsible for providing a share certificate to any new member who joins the company after formation.
 This certificate serves as proof of ownership and it details the number and value of shares held by a shareholder.

-There is no legal requirement to issue a certificate to the subscribers because their names and holdings are recorded on the memorandum of association, but it is still commonplace to issue them.
+There is no legal requirement to issue a certificate to subscribers because their names and holdings are recorded on the memorandum of association.
+However, it is still commonplace to issue them.

 What information does a share certificate contain?

-A certificate can be in digital or paper format, and it should display the following information:
+A share certificate can be in digital or paper format and it should display the following information:

 Members should ensure the safekeeping of their certificates because they may be required at some point in the future.
-The director(s) should also ensure the company keeps a copy of all certificates at the registered office address or SAIL address.
+The director(s) should also ensure that the company keeps a copy of all certificates at its registered office address or SAIL address.

 There is no need to provide copies for Companies House.
-The director(s) will provide Companies House with the details of any new owners when the next confirmation statement is delivered.
+The director(s) will provide Companies House with the details of new members when the next confirmation statement is delivered.